 Story House Warrnambool have been learning a lot about indigenous culture over the past few months.
 They have learned the Aboriginal names of native animals e.g. kangaroo = koorrayn and they have been singing a Gunditjmara lullaby called “Vullah Vunnah Nah”.
 To reinforce their knowledge and understanding of the flag, the children created paper plate handprints.

 Story House Mt Waverly used natural materials to create beautiful works of art which were displayed for everyone to see.

-The children at Story House Clyde had lots of open-ended discussions during group time about the special meaning of Sorry Day.
+The children at Kids House Clyde North had lots of open-ended discussions during group time about the special meaning of Sorry Day.
 They read stories about the aboriginal culture and painted a huge rainbow serpent which was hung in the room.
 And, they created sorry wreaths using painted handprints.

 Story House Black Rock began the day by saying the Acknowledgment of Country with sign language which they had been practicing the week before.
 This was taught to the group by Hasu and Taka’s Mum.
 The group looked at pictures of Aboriginal Australians and talked about how they were the first people who lived in Australia and kindly share the land with us.
 The educator, Jessica reinforced with children that even though everyone has a different appearance and background that we are all Australian and need to show kind words and kind hands to each other.
 Children used damper and beans (black, yellow, and red) to create Indigenous Australian flags.
 They talked about the meaning of each colour and what they represented red (land), black (Aboriginal people) and yellow (sun).